AzadChahal/azadchahal.github.io/README.md

 # azadchahal.github.io
 ## Introduction
-This is my personal website.
+This is my personal website, not my personal github profile website.
 My Name is Azad Chahal: How are you?
 Welcome to my Fancy Website!
 Add a new line

 ## Demo